 This is not always easy, but offering customers a small incentive can go a long way towards encouraging customers to provide valuable feedback on their experience with their insurance.
 Even a brief blurb of feedback can be incredibly helpful in the bettering of an insurance marketing strategy, as it’ll illustrate to other prospective clients whether the given service is the one they’re looking for.

 Most buyers trust other buyers more than they trust sellers.
 So when existing customers leave favorable reviews, they’ll be advocating for the services they use and help attract new clients to it.

 Even with all of the regulations and restrictions that come with marketing in the insurance industry, there is a great freedom to choose to do good in spaces relevant to this domain.
 There are countless opportunities to support health and wellness within local and national communities that can develop positive brand recognition through acts of service.

 Consistency reigns supreme in an insurance marketing strategy.
-A single event or campaign, no matter how charitable, will be soon forgotten in today’s fast-moving news cycle.
-Insurance brands must become pillars of their communities to the point where they are essentially a neighbor to its consumers.
+A single event or campaign, no matter how charitable, is soon forgotten in today’s fast paced media feed.
+Insurance brands must become pillars of their communities to the point where they become essentially a neighbor to its consumers.

-This could be as simple as providing free hand sanitizing wipes at the local grocery store to prevent the spread of germs or sickness, to as complex as organizing an annual charity event.
-Whichever path is chosen, it should engage with the community in a meaningful way if they are to stay top of mind in this competitive marketplace.
+This could be as simple as providing free hand sanitizing wipes at the local grocery store to prevent the spread of germs or sickness, and as complex as organizing an annual charity event.
+Whichever path is chosen, brands should engage with the community in a meaningful way if they are to maintain top-of-mind awareness in this competitive marketplace.